joolstorrentecalo/gitlab-foss/doc/user/project/merge_requests/status_checks.md

 The **Update status check** form is then shown.

 ![Status checks update form](img/status_checks_update_form_v14_0.png)

-NOTE:
-You cannot see or modify the value of the HMAC shared secret.
-To change the shared secret, delete and recreate the external status check with a new value for the shared secret.

 Changing the values in the form and selecting the **Update status check** button updates the status check.